Packed-Ensembles for Efficient Uncertainty Estimation: Ablation study

 Finally, according to: \eqref{eq:mutilde}

 finding back \eqref{eq:KL}.

 \end{proof}

-\section{Ablation Study}
+\section{Ablation study}

 Our algorithm mainly depends on three hyperparameters.
 M represents the number of subnetworks in the ensemble, $\alpha$ controls the power of representation of the DNN, and $\gamma$ is an extra parameter that controls the sparsity degree of the DNN.
 To evaluate the sensitivity of Packed-Ensembles to these parameters, we train 5 ResNet-50 on CIFAR-10 similarly to the protocol explained in section \ref{classification_exp}.
-Figures \ref{fig:accu_1_C100_R50_1} and \ref{fig:accu_1_C100_R50_2} show that the more we add subnetworks increasing $M$, the better the performances , in terms of accuracy and AUPR.
+Figures \ref{fig:accu_1_C100_R50_1} and \ref{fig:accu_1_C100_R50_2} show that the more we add subnetworks increasing $M$, the better the performance, in terms of accuracy and AUPR.
 We also note that the results are stable with $\gamma$.
-Moreover, we notice that the resulting accuracy tends to increase with $\alpha$ until it reaches a plateau.
-These statement are confirmed by the results in Table~\ref{tab:hyper_classification_2}.
+Moreover, the resulting accuracy tends to increase with $\alpha$ until it reaches a plateau.
+These statements are confirmed by the results in Table~\ref{tab:hyper_classification_2}.